 Daboll's success with Bills puts him on head coaching radar

-ORCHARD PARK, N.Y. — Brian Daboll should immediately remove Bills receivers Cole Beasley and Stefon Diggs from his list of potential references if Buffalo’s offensive co-ordinator hopes to land a head-coaching job any time soon.
+ORCHARD PARK, N.Y.
+(AP) -- Brian Daboll should immediately remove Bills receivers Cole Beasley and Stefon Diggs from his list of potential references if Buffalo's offensive coordinator hopes to land a head-coaching job any time soon.

 For entirely selfish reasons, Beasley and Diggs weren't prepared this week to provide Daboll glowing recommendations if it meant his no longer being with Buffalo.